cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 ![Shows part of the response body of a successful gas readings request.](docs/img/example_particle_readings_2.png "Particle readings sensors")

 ## Usage
 This part of the README describes the usage of the agent.
 The module itself can be packaged into an executable war, deployed as a web servlet on tomcat.
 Sending the appropriate request to the correct URL will initiate the agent.
-Since it uses the time-series client which maintains both instances in a knowledge graph and a Postgres database to store the data, these will be required to be set-up before.
+Since it uses the time-series client which maintains both instances in a knowledge graph and a Postgres database to store the data, these will be required to be set-up beforehand.

 The [next section](#requirements) will explain the requirements to run the agent.